-5.6.
+6.6.
 Governors

-College governors can expect to be kept up-to-date on the progress of the school's anti-bullying work.
+College Governors can expect to be kept up-to-date on the progress of the school's anti-bullying work.

-College governors will be expected to:
+College Governors will be expected to:

-- Give feedback on the monitoring and evaluation of the anti-bullying policy and practices in the school. - Publicly support the school's anti-bullying message.
+- give feedback on the monitoring and evaluation of the anti-bullying policy and practices in the school; - publicly support the school's anti-bullying message.

-6. Monitoring the impact of the policy
+7. Monitoring the impact of the policy

 The College will undertake regular reviews to both test the effectiveness of the policy and to identify possible changes in bullying patterns.
-Such reviews will include the Balding Annual Heath Related Survey, the racist and homophobic statutory reporting database, internal anonymised surveys and scrutiny of the Central Bullying Database, which will be completed after each bullying incident and document the name of the victim(s), the name of the perpetrator, the type of bullying taking place and the College's response.
+Such reviews will include the Health Related Behaviour Survey, the Prejudice Reporting for Education database, internal anonymised surveys and scrutiny, every fortnight, of the College's Central Bullying Database, which will be completed after each bullying incident and document the name of the victim(s), the name of the perpetrator, the type of bullying taking place and the College's response.
 In addition the use of logs of concern on MyConcern will generate additional information and help recognise various forms of bullying potentially taking place in the college.
 This information is shared with SLT/Year Leads and Governors.
 The College will also consult more informally with individuals and groups of pupils and the Senate, and with staff and parents.

-The College has appointed Ms Sam Abbs, the Director of Welfare and Inclusion as the Anti-Bullying Co-ordinator who will draw together the various strands of the anti-bullying policy and procedures and report to SLT and governors on the effectiveness of the provision.
+The College has appointed Miss Martha Gregg, Director of Safeguarding, Welfare and Pastoral Support (Miss Susan Gelder, Deputy Principal during 2021-22) as the Anti-Bullying Co-ordinator who will draw together the various strands of the anti-bullying policy and procedures and report to SLT and governors on the effectiveness of the provision.